mPhpMaster/mphpmaster.github.io/UnderZ/How_to.md

 ***

-# How to include the library in my project ?
+# How to include the library in my project?
 1. Get the library file [_z.js](https://github.com/hlaCk/UnderZ/blob/master/_z.js) and place it in your project folder.
 2. Include the library in your html file inside `<head>` tag, **better if it is The First JavaScript Include**: